-Arc Humanities Press publishes scholarly research across premodern interdisciplinary studies from its registered business office is in Yorkshire.
+Arc Humanities Press publishes scholarly research across premodern interdisciplinary studies from its registered office in Yorkshire.
 It takes in the late antique, medieval, and early modern periods from a global perspective; area studies (within and beyond Europe); digital humanities; and research that fosters better public engagement in, and understanding, of the past and the links the premodern world has with the contemporary world.
-It also publishes “edgy” research into medieval and early-modern studies.
-Among its other functions, Arc Humanities Press operates as the dedicated publishing house for the CARMEN Worldwide Medieval Network.
+It aims to publish “edgy” research into medieval and early-modern studies.
+Among its other functions, Arc Humanities Press operates as the dedicated publishing house for the learned society for medievalists, the CARMEN Worldwide Medieval Network.
 By sharing the global perspective of CARMEN and the latest international collaborative research projects, Arc Humanities Press publishes cutting-edge work that links research into the past with today’s world.

 Amsterdam University Press is the largest university press in continental Europe.
 Over more than twenty years, AUP has built up a catalogue of more than 1,600 English and Dutch-language titles.
 It has an active program of trade publications in Dutch, and a larger program of new academic monographs in English in the areas of European History, Asian Studies, Media and Communication Studies, and Linguistics.
 The European History list is dominated by medieval and early modern studies and the Dutch Golden Age.